Migration guide

 Before you start

-Check which Sury modules you currently have installed.
-Some of them we don't replace, and you need to handle those before switching.
+Check what Sury modules you have installed.
+Some we don't replace, and you need a plan for those before you pull the trigger.

 $ dpkg -l | grep -E '^ii\s+libnginx-mod-' | awk '{print $2}' Modules we replace